Archived-01/surface-air-3/README.md

 The main reasons I stopped are sleep, battery life, and reliability.
 It takes too long to wake from sleep and the battery drains too fast for me (especially during sleep).
 In terms of reliability, I always felt like there was a degree of uncertainty on whether things would always work.
 One time, I was messing with screensavers, and part of the computer froze.
 I also habitually check the battery % and activity monitor to see if things are working like normal.
 Minor nitpick, but I couldn't get the scaling to work exactly how I'd like it to.
 I know these can be improved with tweaking, but I'd rather not spend that time.

-To be honest, I'd agree with the people who recommend a legitimate MacBook over a hackintosh; it isn't worth it (at least for this laptop).
+To be honest, I'd agree with the people who recommend a legitimate MacBook over a hackintosh; it isn't worth it for daily use (at least for this laptop).
 The whole package is *really* hard to beat, despite the (imo) obscene price.
-Still a fun experience though!

 ### Note to the reader

 If you've made it this far, don't feel discouraged when I say *I* wouldn't daily drive this.
-If you want to go for it, I'd honestly still recommend it, even if you end up only learning about the boot process.
+The process of getting it working was still pretty fun!
+So if you want to go for it, I'd honestly still recommend it, even if you end up only learning a little more about how a Mac works.

 Good luck!